Peggy Lemons, Mayor

-Diane J. Martinez, a lifelong resident of Paramount, has been a member of the City Council since 1994.
-She is currently serving her sixth term as Mayor.
+Peggy Lemons has been a member of the Paramount City Council since 1997.
+She is currently serving her sixth term as the City’s Mayor.

 Laurie Guillen, Councilmember